Skip to main content

 - Provide intelligent insights and analysis with detailed driver breakdown (for ex: breakdown of revenue variance by product)

-- Ability to generate visualizations (mini charts)
+- Ability to generate visualizations, eg. mini charts.

-Predictive Forecasting and Anomaly detection Key features
+Predictive Forecasting and Anomaly detection Key features updates

 - Ability to include external and internal regressors*